Protein Creatinine Ratio Calculator

 Does protein in urine mean kidney failure?
 Protein in the urine (proteinuria) does not necessarily indicate kidney failure.
 It can be a sign of kidney damage or dysfunction, but kidney failure is typically diagnosed through more comprehensive tests, including measurement of glomerular filtration rate (GFR) and clinical assessment.

-See also Esoteric Astrology Calculator
+See also Lightning Distance Calculator

 What is a high urine PCR?
 A high urine PCR (protein-to-creatinine ratio) indicates an elevated level of protein in the urine relative to creatinine.
 It can be a sign of kidney dysfunction or other underlying medical conditions.